some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 The assignment of the Message ID is up to the user; however, the Message ID has to be unique for the whole system (i.e. the vehicle).
 The Message ID can be best compared to a CAN ID and should be handled with a comparable process.
-The next section describes how structure the Message IDs in order to ease the organization of Message IDs.
+The next section describes how to structure the Message IDs in order to ease the organization of Message IDs.

 .. heading:: Structure of the Message ID
     :id: feat_req_someip_58